How to Setup Your Construction P&L: The Ultimate Guide

 Job Cost

-The most important tool in construction accounting is the job cost report and sometimes referred to as the work-in-progress schedule.
-In order to generate a job cost report, your company will need to track actual costs incurred for each job as well as estimated costs.
+Central to construction accounting is the job cost report, often referred to as the work-in-progress schedule.
+To generate this report, your company needs to track both actual costs incurred and estimated costs for each job.

 Revenue Recognition

-For example, if you are job is 90% complete and you have incurred $100,000 in actual costs, you would recognize $90,000 in revenue.
-Additionally, when the project's billings exceed the revenues earned this is called an overbill, likewise when billings are less than the revenue earned, this is called an underbill.
+For instance, if a project is 90% complete and has incurred $100,000 in actual costs, you would recognize $90,000 in revenue.
+Furthermore, when billings for the project exceed the revenue earned, it's termed an overbill, while the opposite scenario is an underbill.

 Indirect Cost of Sales